cuba-platform/cuba-dnd/README.md

 }
 ```

-If the component has changed its location we must delete it from its layout.
-Then check if the index of the component to which dropped more than the index of the previous location, then we need to reduce it by one.
-This is because of removing component from layout.
+If the component has changed its location, we must delete it from its layout.
+Then check if the index of the receiving component is bigger than the index of the previous location, then we need to reduce it by one.
+This is because of removing the component from layout.

 ```Java
 targetLayout.remove(tComponent);